kat15a/Mini-Project-Student-Management-System-/README.md

 * Create relational database schema
 * Use of primary and foreign keys
 * Stored procedure for inserting students
-* Data insertion and queries
+* Data insertion and querie
 * JOIN operations for fetching combined data